-Started off with quite a few characters - just the Gallagher family itself is large - plus their neighbours and some supporting characters.
+Shameless started off with quite a few characters - just the Gallagher family itself is large - plus their neighbours and some supporting characters.
 The Maguires then joined in season 2.
-Supporting characters would also get their chance in the limelight every so often...this troper has always been a fan of Lillian!
+Supporting characters would also get their chance in the limelight every so often.

 This being the Chatsworth Estate, most of the original characters (as of season 9) probably wanted to get away from the area, and now the only original characters left are Frank and Karen.

 The american version, of course, follows this trope as well.
 Initially, there's the 7 Gallaghers, their neightbours Kevin and Veronica, Fiona's Love Interest Jimmy/Steve, Lip's Love Interest [Karen and her mother Sheila for the main characters, but there's also loads of recurring characters like Tony, Jasmine, Ethel, Monica, Kash, and a long etc. By season 3, the main cast grows even larger by promoting Jody, Mickey and Mandy to main characters (Jody was a recurring character in season 2, and the other two have been recurring since the third episode of the show as Ian's Love Interest and Platonic Life Partnet respectively).
 Not to mention all the secondary characters that start piling up around the Gallaghers; Holly, Matty, Terry, Sammi (who's promoted to main character in season 5), Svetlana, Chuck… the list could go on forever.